-Our mission within the Mississippi Bureau of Investigation (MBI) is to provide quality manpower and technical assistance to local, state, and federal law enforcement agencies and conduct investigations on behalf of the State of Mississippi (State) and other state and regional agencies.
-We are here to investigate, report, and prevent criminal activities; to coordinate activities between entities involved in crime prevention and criminal investigations; and other related tasks as may be assigned.
-2. Statement of Agency Philosophy MBI is committed to providing impartial investigative support to local, state, and federal agencies to advance the solvability of criminal investigations occurring within the State.
-The philosophy of MBI is to exude professionalism with unequivocal support to law enforcement agencies statewide and bring closure to critical incidents concerning criminal investigations.
-Moreover, MBI seeks to proactively exercise general policing powers as codified in State law to identify unlawful trends, initiate investigations, and deploy assets to mitigate and deter illegal activities.
-3. Relevant Statewide Goals and Benchmarks State Goal #1: To proactively initiate MBI investigations according to the identification of unlawful trends and to provide support to all local, state, and federal law enforcement agencies statewide.
-Relevant Benchmark #1: Increase criminal investigations.
-4. Overview of the Agency 5-Year Strategic Plan The external environment in the public safety sector is rapidly changing.
-Strategically, MBI intends to responsibly implement investigative initiatives to respond to criminal trends affecting Mississippi communities.
+The mission of the Mississippi Bureau of Investigation is to promote public safety and vigorously defend and preserve the integrity of the criminal justice system by providing quality investigative resources and information services to protect communities.
+We are here to investigate, report, and prevent criminal activities; coordinate activities between entities involved in crime prevention and criminal investigations; and perform other related tasks as may be assigned.
+2. Agency Philosophy MBI is committed to providing quality and consistent investigative support to local, state, and federal agencies to advance criminal investigations in Mississippi.
+The core philosophical tenets of MBI are professionalism, uniformity, accountability, and outreach, which shall always align operationally under the Bureau to support law enforcement agencies statewide and bring closure to critical incidents concerning criminal investigations.
+Moreover, MBI seeks to proactively exercise general policing powers codified in State law to identify unlawful trends, initiate investigations, and deploy assets to mitigate and deter illegal activities.
+3. Relevant Statewide Goals and Benchmarks State Goal #1: Increase and proactively initiate MBI criminal investigations to mitigate unlawful trends identified throughout the Mississippi Area of Responsibility (AOR) in support of all local, state, and federal law enforcement agencies.
+Relevant Benchmark #1: A decrease in criminal activity and trends statewide might be observed by increasing MBI criminal investigative support, personnel, information sharing, educational awareness, and training initiatives to promote public safety further.
+4. Overview of the Agency's 5-Year Strategic Plan:

+The external environment in the public safety sector is rapidly changing.
+Strategically, MBI intends to responsibly implement investigative initiatives to respond to Mississippi communities' criminal trends.
 Therefore, we will continue to explore and identify resources needed to effectively disrupt, deter, and mitigate criminal offenses through sound investigative inquiries.
-Within the next five years, our goals are to increase professional training standards, create open training environments to expand outreach efforts to the law enforcement community, increase investigative support, and acquire technological advancements to proactively combat human trafficking, automobile theft, and cyber-related offenses.
-5. External/Internal Assessment - 1) The emergence and rapidity of technological advancements in investigations and criminal activity require the agency to maintain certified personnel that is equipped to support complex criminal investigations. - 2) Shortage in human capital to investigate criminal offenses requires the agency to leverage liaison partnerships or identify untraditional hiring practices to support investigative response and caseload. - 3) The volatile nature of human trafficking trends and cyber-related criminal offenses requires the agency to acquire technological equipment, personnel certifications, and training to mitigate contemporary criminal trends used to evade law enforcement intervention. - 4) The increase in automobile-related criminal offenses requires the agency to establish a dedicated unit to identify trends to curb the influx of theft-related criminal offenses. - 5) The increase in juvenile delinquency. - 6) The national increase of homicides by firearms nationwide requires the agency to research offenses in Mississippi to identify commonalities to support the strategic placement of agency resources to support enforcement intervention efforts.
-6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2024 through FY 2028 Program 1: Officer-Involved Shootings (MS Code 45-1-6) OBJECTIVE A.1.: Increase investigative capabilities and investigative staffing levels.
-Outcome: Provide impartial investigative response statewide to all officerinvolved shootings and critical incidents.
+Within the next five years, we aim to increase professional training standards, create open training environments to expand outreach efforts to the law enforcement community, increase investigative support, educate and establish community partnerships, enhance transparency, and acquire technological advancements and training to proactively combat human trafficking, violent crime, and other advanced criminal offenses.
+5. Agency's External/Internal Assessment - 1) The emergence and rapidity of technological advancements in investigations and criminal activity require the agency to maintain certified personnel that is equipped to support criminal investigations. - 2) The workforce shortage and increased casework frequency require the agency to leverage liaison partnerships or identify untraditional hiring practices to support investigative response and caseload. - 3) Human trafficking trends and criminal offenses using technological advancements require the agency to acquire more specialized equipment and training for personnel certifications to properly investigate contemporary criminal technological trends used to evade law enforcement intervention. - 4) The increase in juvenile delinquency concerning violent crime and the use of firearms requires the agency to provide additional workforce training and identify and establish community partnerships to support community educational awareness and intervention solutions to redirect potential offenders. - 5) The national increase of homicides and other critical incidents by firearms nationwide requires the agency to research offenses in Mississippi to identify commonalities to support the strategic placement of agency resources to support enforcement intervention efforts. - 6) The national increase in active shooting incidents requires the agency to acquire equipment and conduct multi-agency cross training to identify, interview, intervene, respond, arrest, or eliminate individuals deemed capable of carrying out mass shootings in Mississippi.
+6. Agency Goals, Objectives, Strategies, and Measures by Program for FY 2025 through FY 2029: Program 1: Officer-Involved Shootings (MS Code 45-1-6) OBJECTIVE A.1.: Increase investigative capabilities and investigative staffing levels.
+Outcome: Increase prompt and impartial investigative response to all officerinvolved shootings and critical incidents statewide.